 Gramophone magazine states, “The singing of VOCES8 is impeccable in its quality of tone and balance.
 They bring a new dimension to the word ‘ensemble’ with meticulous timing and tuning.”

-Tickets for the concert start at $20 and can be purchased at the Performing Arts Center box office, online at HYPERLINK "http://pac.uga.edu"pac.uga.edu or by calling 706-542-4400.
+Tickets for the concert start at $20 and can be purchased at the Performing Arts Center box office, on-line at "http://pac.uga.edu"pac.uga.edu or by calling 706-542-4400.
 A limited number of discounted tickets are available to current UGA students for $6 to $10 with a valid UGA ID (limit one ticket per student).

 A pre-performance talk will be given by J.D.
 Burnett, associate director of choral activities at the Hugh Hodgson School of Music.
 The talk begins at 6:45 p.m. in Ramsey Concert Hall in the Performing Arts Center.